englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 ### $(Translation)

 `Translation` moves the element in the specified X, Y, and Z direction.
-The follwing example shows a @(Rectangle) which is moved 100 points in the X-direction and 50 points in the Y-direction.
+The following example shows a @(Rectangle) which is moved 100 points in the X-direction and 50 points in the Y-direction.

 ```
 <Rectangle Width="50" Height="50">